 Bearish options wagers against the Times Co. have climbed to the highest level ever.
 The ratio of outstanding puts to sell the stock versus calls increased almost 30-fold in two days to 4.1-to-1 on Oct.
 22, an all-time high, according to data compiled by Bloomberg.
 A block of 8,500 January $10 puts changed hands that day after 10,000 traded at the end of last week.
 Those options tripled in value today, the data show.

 Gannett Co.
-(GCI), publisher of USA Today, fell 5.2 percent to $16.84 at the close in New York, the most since June 1.
+(GCI:US), publisher of USA Today, fell 5.2 percent to $16.84 at the close in New York, the most since June 1.

 Times Co. has operated without a permanent CEO since December.
 Thompson, who is scheduled to take over Nov.
 12, faces questions over how his former employer, the British Broadcasting Corp., handled a sex scandal, marring his move to the New York Times.